 - The Netherlands

-13.3 This Data Processing Addendum is governed by the laws of the Netherlands.
-Any disputes arising out or in connection with this Data Processing Addendum shall be brought exclusively before the competent court of s-Hertogenbosch, the Netherlands.
+13.3 This Data Processing Agreement is governed by the laws of the Netherlands.
+Any disputes arising out or in connection with this Data Processing Agreement shall be brought exclusively before the competent court of s-Hertogenbosch, the Netherlands.